zekaryas1/notes/docs/Frameworks/Spring boot/Microservice with Spring boot.md

           default-label: main
 ```

-- **service-specific properties**
+- **Service-specific properties**
-	- you can organize your configuration files to support general properties for all services and service-specific properties that override the general ones.
+	- You can organize your configuration files to support general properties for all services and service-specific properties that override the general ones.
-	- steps
+	- Steps
-		- create your properties with each service name.
+		- Create your properties with each service name.
-		- spring them will load properties with the following resolution order
+		- Spring them will load properties with the following resolution order
 			1. **Service-specific properties** (e.g., `user-service.yml`).
 			2. **Profile-specific properties** (e.g., `user-service-dev.yml`).
 			3. **General properties** (e.g., `application.yml`).
 			4. **Profile-specific general properties** (e.g., `application-dev.yml`).

-- create service specific properties in config server
+- Create service specific properties in config server

 ```
 config-repo/